 Located in central Hirara near the port, the Tuyumya Grave enshrines Nakasone Tuyumya (Toyomiya in standard Japanese), a leader of Miyako in the 16th century, and his descendants.
 The grave is built in a unique style and designated a national cultural asset.

 Miyakojima City Botanical Garden is a spacious park for recreation and the study of tropical plants in inland Miyako.
 Several walking trails pass by the over 1600 types of plants that include trees, bushes and flowers from Miyako and from Hawaii, Taiwan and Southeast Asia.

 Freely traversable by car, motorcycle, bicycle or on foot

-Miyako is connected to two of its smaller, neighboring islands by gracefully shaped bridges.
+Miyako is connected to three of its smaller, neighboring islands by gracefully shaped bridges.
+Irabu Bridge is Japan's longest toll-free bridge, spanning 3.5 kilometers to Irabu Island.
 At the northern tip of Miyako, the 1.4 kilometer long Ikema Ohashi leads to Ikema Island, while the 1.7 kilometer long Kurima Ohashi connects Kurima Island with Miyako in the southwest.

 best of the best